An accessible campus

 Before you begin your studies at the University, you may benefit from a pre-entry visit.
-These visits are separate from Applicant Days and Open Days, and give you an opportunity to see how our facilities, accommodation and the local area work for you.
+These visits are separate from Offer Holder Days and Open Days, and give you an opportunity to see how our facilities, accommodation and the local area work for you.
 It’s also a chance to connect with our Accessibility and Inclusion team and discuss the support you might need as you study.
 A lot can be done to put things in place before you even arrive for your course, so get in touch as soon as you can to arrange a visit and start tailoring your University of Stirling experience around your needs.

 Explore the drop-down list below to find out more about how we support accessibility at the University.

 Most footpaths around campus have gentle gradients, although there are some areas where steps or steeper slopes are unavoidable.
 Other than some residences, all of our buildings have provision for level access.
 Accessible toilets are provided in all our main buildings, and our teaching buildings and central atrium are equipped with passenger lifts.
 All of the main lecture theatres also have wheelchair accessible stations and modern audio/visual support systems installed.
 Many doors on campus are fitted with automated opening buttons, and we’re always implementing improvements as we carry out on-going refurbishments.

 The best way to experience the campus and see how it works for you is to arrange a pre-entry visit by emailing email@example.com.